Medical Experts

 Specimen Collection

 The CDC recommends collecting serum and respiratory specimens (eg, throat swab, nasopharyngeal swab/aspirates) during the first visit with any patient who has symptoms consistent with measles.
 When possible, a urine sample should also be collected.
-Refer to the WHO Manual for the Laboratory-Based Surveillance of Measles, Rubella, and Congenital Rubella Syndrome for recommendations on specimen collection timing.
+Refer to the World Health Organization’s recommendations on specimen collection timing in Measles: Vaccine-Preventable Diseases—Surveillance Standards.

 Confirmation of Immunity